backupbrew/switchbrew/Capture services.md

 | ------ | ---- | ----------- |
 | 0x0    | 0x20 | Unknown.    |

 This is "nn::album::AlbumFileEntry".
 This is a 0x20-byte struct.
+On older versions, this was 0x30-bytes.

 # ApplicationAlbumEntry